I Built a Doll Elevator and Fell Back Into Engineering

 Rediscovering the Hacker’s High

-We started taping things to cardboard.
-That failed.
-We moved to wood.
-We added guide rails.
-The fishing line kept binding.
-We didn’t have a winch, so we rigged up a spool with a stick and rubber band.
-I taught my daughter what a counterweight was.
-She taught me how to keep laughing when it doesn’t work.
+We tried taping things to cardboard.
+That didn’t work.
+Switched to wood.
+Added guide rails.
+The fishing line kept tangling.
+We didn’t have a winch, so we made one out of a stick and a rubber band.
+I showed my daughter what a counterweight was.
+She showed me how to laugh when things broke.

-Somewhere in the third iteration, I realized I hadn’t felt that flow in months — that focus where your brain locks into a problem so deeply you forget time.
+Somewhere around the third try, I realized I hadn’t felt that kind of focus in a long time—the kind where you’re so into a problem, you forget what time it is.

-And when it finally worked?
-I felt like I was 10 again with a soldering iron and no clue what I was doing.
+When it finally worked, I felt like I was 10 again, messing with a soldering iron and not really knowing what I was doing.

 The Deeper Realization

-The doll elevator didn’t just pull a Barbie up the wall.
-It pulled me back into something I’d let slip: that raw, playful part of engineering.
+The elevator didn’t just lift a Barbie up the wall.
+It brought back something I’d been missing: that playful, hands-on side of engineering.

-I’d spent years architecting systems, scaling platforms, refactoring monoliths.
-All good work — intellectually rewarding, stable, respected.
+I’d spent years designing systems, scaling platforms, refactoring code.
+Good work—rewarding, stable, respected.
 But that spark?
-That feeling that got me into this?
-It had been dormant.
+The thing that got me started?
+It had faded.

-It took duct tape, gravity, and a kid’s sense of possibility to bring it back.
+Turns out, all it took was duct tape, gravity, and a kid’s wild ideas to bring it back.

-Within weeks, I was digging through AI agent frameworks, building knowledge graphs, wiring together crawlers, spinning up Docker orchestration — not because I had to, but because I wanted to see what I could make again.
+A few weeks later, I was knee-deep in AI frameworks, building knowledge graphs, wiring up crawlers, spinning up Docker containers—not because I had to, but because I was curious again.
+I wanted to see what I could build.

-Threadline, OTTO, agents, scrapers, timelines — all of it started here.
-A Barbie elevator.
+Threadline, OTTO, agents, scrapers, timelines—it all started with a Barbie elevator.

-That first week back into hacker mode, I opened up my old blog.
+That first week back, I checked my old blog.
 The last post?
-A Markov chains experiment from 2014.
-I laughed.
+Some goofy Markov chains experiment from 2014.
+It made me laugh.
 Ten years ago, I was building weird stuff just for fun.
-Why did I stop?
+Why did I ever stop?

 Want to Get Unstuck?

-- Say yes to a dumb idea.
-Bonus points if a kid suggests it.
+1. Say yes to a silly idea.
+Extra points if a kid comes up with it.

-- Follow that thread.
+5. Keep following that feeling.
 See where it leads.

 A Final Note

-If you’re burned out, stuck, numb to the work you used to love: build something that makes no sense.
-Something broken.
-Something joyful.
+If you’re burned out or just stuck, try building something that makes no sense.
+Something pointless.
+Something fun.

 My daughter and I still use the elevator.
 We’ve upgraded it three times.
-She doesn’t know it restarted a whole era of my work.
+She has no idea it kicked off a whole new chapter for me.

 But I do.